GRADUATE RESEARCH GRANT OPPORTUNITIES for the 2016-2017 Academic Year

 Each application for an award must include the following:

 A) A letter of application and introduction (there is no application form).
-The letter should indicate whether the proposal is to be considered for the Graduate Research Award or the Tuckey award, (or both if applicable).
+The letter should indicate whether the proposal is to be considered for the Graduate Research Award, LASS/Education Graduate Research Award or the Tuckey award, (or all, if applicable).

 B) A project proposal for research, including project title, a brief description of the project, its goals and significance, a project design or approach, a brief bibliography or review of literature, and a brief description of any previous research by the applicant on this topic.